TimJentzsch/tor-user-stats/README.md

   - Rate diagram by gamma/karma
   - Transcription Hall Of Fame (transcriptions with the most karma)
   - Recent transcription display
+  - Predictions when the next rank will be reached

 ### Overlay Generator